jellyfin/jellyfin.org/docs/general/administration/hardware-selection.md

 However, newer codecs can also require software decoding if there are no available hardware decoders.
 HEVC, VP9 and AV1 can be **VERY** demanding even on modern CPUs if hardware acceleration isn't available.
 This is why a hardware platform capable of HEVC 10bit hardware decoding is strongly recommended.

+In our custom `jellyfin-ffmpeg` fork, the dav1d decoder is enabled, leading to faster software decoding compared to HEVC or VP9.
+However, it will still use significantly more resources compared to software decoding H.264 or older codecs.
+Since we have a more efficient AV1 software decoder, and AV1 media isn't common yet, you shouldn't worry about AV1 when shopping for hardware.

 #### Integrated Graphics

 Integrated graphics can be useful for transcoding video.
 Please refer to [the GPU section](/docs/general/administration/hardware-selection#graphics-cards-gpus) for a guide.